burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Coroutines (C++20)

 The execution of the usual function includes the ability to perform the following actions in the underlying platform:
-* Create stack frame
+* Create a stack frame
 * Execute function
 * Return value
 * Delete stack frame

-The Coroutines are conceptually the same as functions, but they allow two extra actions:
+Coroutines are conceptually the same as functions, but they allow two extra actions:
 * Suspend execution
 * Resume execution

 Coroutines are stackless.
 They reuse the stack frame of the caller to resume execution after a return.
-In another language as [Python](https://www.python.org/) the close thing for C++ coroutines is *generator*.
+In another language, such as [Python](https://www.python.org/), the closest thing to C++ coroutines is *generator*.

 In C++, the `return` statement is prohibited in a coroutine; instead, to finish the execution of a coroutine, you should use `co_return,` and it is the only correct way to return from a coroutine.
 Falling to the end of the coroutine without using `co_return` is equivalent to using (or not using) `return ` for usual functions, which is only allowable for functions with a `void` return type.